lavnishh/Chicago-Crimes-and-weather-project/questions_and_answers.md

 **Email**: lavnishbisht@gmail.com <br />
 **LinkedIn**: https://www.linkedin.com/in/lavnishbisht/ <br />

-:exclamation: If you find this repository helpful, please consider giving it a :star:.
-Thanks! :exclamation:

 **1.**  List the total number of reported crimes between 2018 and 2023?